TEnders64/OnlinePython_Lectures/OOP_New/lecture1.md

 #Python - OOP

 ####Key Assignment
-- Animal
+- Animal (Tuesday)
+- Django: Survey Form (Thursday)

+Everything in OOP past Animal, and everything in Python Advanced Concepts, is Optional.

+_Do not let yourself get behind by spending too long on the optionals!_

 ####What's OOP?
-- Object Oriented Programming
+Object Oriented Programming
 - An approach to avoid repeating ourselves and simplify debugging
 - Considers things in terms of Classes and Instances
+  - A Class is the ideal representation / blueprint for a thing, the Instance is the particular.
+	- From one blueprint, we can create many individual instances!
   - How would we represent a person?
     - Attributes/Properties - e.g. a Name and Age
     - Actions/Methods/Functions - e.g. Walk, Talk, Make

 ```
 class Person(object):